BittieTasks/BittieTasks/legal/terms-of-service.md

 - Platform functionality and improvement
 - Legal compliance requirements

-### Child Privacy Protection
-- No users under 13 permitted on Platform
-- Parental consent required for users 13-17
-- Special protections for any child-related data
-- Compliance with COPPA and state privacy laws
+### Adult-Only Platform
+- Platform restricted to users 18 years and older
+- No child data collection as platform serves adults exclusively
+- All services designed for adult-to-adult household task transactions

 ## 9. INTELLECTUAL PROPERTY